 #3: Find a Hobby or Rediscover an Old Passion

-After a 12-hour shift, exercise may be the last thing on your mind.
+After a 12-hour shift, a trip to the gym may be the last thing on your mind.

-However, exercise has been proven to be effective in stress management.
-Exercise can help boost endorphins in the brain, which can not only help reduce stress but also improve sleep.
-In addition, exercise can lower stress responses in the body, such as adrenaline and cortisol levels.
+Exercise can help boost endorphins in your brain, which can not only help reduce stress but may also help you sleep better.
+Exercise can also lower the levels of stress hormones in your body, including both adrenaline and cortisol levels.

-Whether it’s a quick run or a 15-minute workout you followed along with on YouTube, try incorporating exercise into your daily routine and see if you notice any difference in your energy levels and stress management.
+Whether it’s a quick run or a 15-minute YouTube workout, try incorporating some form of non-work-related exercise into your daily routine and see if you notice a difference in your energy levels and capacity to manage stress.

 #5: Practice Meditation

-The ability to clear your mind and focus on the present can be a great tool in managing your stress.
+The ability to clear your mind and focus on the present can be a great tool in managing the stress of nursing.

 #6: Get Adequate Sleep

-Getting enough sleep at night can be easier said than done.
-However, getting enough sleep at night has been shown to significantly reduce feelings of stress and anxiety.
+While getting enough sleep at night can often be easier said than done, it is a critical part of reducing your feelings of stress and anxiety.

-- Practicing breathing exercises or self-guided meditation before bed; or
+- Doing a few breathing exercises or self-guided meditation before bed

 #7: Limit Time on Social Media and News Outlets